simple-acme/simple-acme.github.io/reference/plugins/validation/dns/alibaba.md

 plugin_subtype: dns
 plugin: aliyun
 ---
 Create the record at [Alibaba Cloud](https://www.alibabacloud.com/).
-This requires an API key.
 The default server is `dns.aliyuncs.com`, for more possible options see [this list](https://api.aliyun.com/product/Alidns).